 It’s suggested to practice with a demo account.
 Because trading with virtual funds helps you test strategies and build confidence before using real money.

 You need a proven strategy to make consistent profits in swing trading.
 Different strategies work in different market conditions.
-The right approach depends on trends, price action, and market momentum
+The right approach depends on trends, price action methods, and market momentum.

 Trend Following Strategy